-These university offices are responsible for the commercialization and transfer of technology from the university to the marketplace.
+University offices responsible for the commercialization and transfer of technology from the university to the marketplace.

-- The Office of Research Commercialization, NC State University: “The Office of Research Commercialization (ORC) plays a crucial role in this by protecting and promoting University research discoveries and intellectual property, working with and guiding industry partners, and promoting the acceleration of startups.
+- The Office of Research Commercialization, North Carolina State University – “The Office of Research Commercialization (ORC) protects and promotes university research discoveries and intellectual property, works with and guides industry partners and boosts the acceleration of startups.
 We’re driving economic growth by facilitating the commercialization of research discoveries.”

-- Innovate UNC/Innovate Carolina: Offers success stories, classes in entrepreneurship, info on funding (awards/grants/and investor program
+- Innovate UNC/Innovate Carolina – Offers success stories, classes in entrepreneurship, and information on funding (e.g., awards, grants, investors).

-- Office of Technology and Commercialization: Mission: To accelerate the translation of important ideas into meaningful products and services for North Carolina, the world, and the University.
+- Office of Technology and Commercialization – “Accelerating the translation of important ideas into meaningful products and services for the benefit of North Carolina, the world, and the University.”

 - AUTM (formerly the Association of University Technology Managers) – A nonprofit engaged in supporting professionals in developing “academic research that changes the world and drives innovation forward.”
 Members work at universities, centers, hospitals, businesses, and government organizations around the world.
 The organization works with commercial partners leading to the creation of products, services, and startups.
 Support for members is wide-ranging, from corporate engagement to intellectual property protection.